skip to content

 Visits

-Remand prisoners are allowed up to three visitors at a time, three times in each week [see Correctional Services Act 1982 (SA) s 34(2) and Correctional Services Regulations 2016 (SA) reg 39(2)].
-Other prisoners are allowed one visit, of up to three people, once in each two week period [see s 34(1) and reg 39(1)].
-Please check the Department for Correctional Services website for any COVID-19 restrictions regarding contacting prisoners.
+Remand prisoners are allowed up to 3 visitors at a time, 3 times in each week [see Correctional Services Act 1982 (SA) s 34(2) and Correctional Services Regulations 2016 (SA) reg 39(2)].
+Other prisoners are allowed one visit, of up to 3 people, once in each 2 week period [see s 34(1) and reg 39(1)].
+For more information about visiting a prisoner, visit the Department for Correctional Services website.

 Prisoners are allowed visits from their lawyers, which do not count as personal visits if they are for legal business [Correctional Services Act 1982 (SA) s 35(2)].
 Lawyers are guided by the Department for Correctional Services Professional Visits Guide.